hdaniel1/Audiotheca-Frontend/README.md

 # Audiotheca

-Auditheca is an app that lets you manage playlists of albums you would like to listen to.
-However, there's a twist - you can only listen to an album once before it goes into your history.
+Auditheca is an app that lets you manage playlists of albums you would like to listen to with a twist - you can only listen to an album once before it goes into your history.
 The idea is to constantly be listening to and discovering new music.

 Using the Spotify API (https://developer.spotify.com/documentation/web-api/), users can search albums by artist, get album recommendations based on their recent listening history, manage their backlog of playlists, export a playlist to spotify, and listen to albums directly via spotify in the application.
 You can also track your listening stats over time, such as your most listened to artist / genres.